Isabela, Puerto Rico: Demographics

-In the 2010 Census, there were 45,631 people in the city.
-This represents an increase of more than 1,000 from the 2000 Census.
+In the 2010 census, there were 45,631 people in the city.
+This represents an increase of more than 1,000 from the 2000 census.
 The population density was 825.1 PD/sqmi.
-The 2020 Census indicated the municipality had 42,943 residents a decline of over 3,000.
+The 2020 census indicated the municipality had 42,943 residents, a decline of over 3,000.

-As a whole, Puerto Rico is populated mainly by people from a mix of Spanish, African,and Taíno descent.
-Statistics taken from the 2000 census shows that 83.6% of Aguadillanos have Spanish or white origin, 5.0% are black, 0.2% are Amerindian, 0.2% Asian, 0.1% Native Hawaiian/Pacific Islander, 8.2% were Some other race, 2.8% Two or more races.

 Geography

 Isabela is a hybrid town of sorts, with the rarity of being a coastline city that has beaches but is also known for its mountains (with peaks of over 1000 ft above sea level), rivers (surface and submarine), lakes, caves (surface and submarine), cliffs, coastal flats and forests (including mangroves).

 Geographically, the municipality of Isabela belongs to the Northern Coastal Plains and the Northern Karst region.
-Running through the south, the Aymamón mountains, a prolongation of the Jaicoa Mountain Range that begins in the neighboring town of Aguadilla, boasts peaks of over 1000 ft above sea level.
+Running through the south, the Aymamón Mountains, a prolongation of the Jaicoa Mountain Range that begins in the neighboring town of Aguadilla, boasts peaks of over 1000 ft above sea level.
 The most prominent hills that are part of these mountains are La Bandera (Galateo Alto ward) at 1,207 ft; La Silla (Arenales Alto ward) at 1,106 ft; El Sombrero (in Galateo Alto) at 1,083 ft; Indio (Planas ward) at 1,017 ft; and Monte Encantado (in Arenales Altos) at 919 ft of elevation above sea level.
 The central part of the territory consists mostly of flatlands, the mountains do not surpass 656 ft in height and the coastline flats (Bajuras) are slightly above sea level.